rafaelcalunga/Instafilter/README.md

 #  Instafilter

-This project is an app used to manipulate images
+This project is an app used to manipulate images applying some filters

 I made this project to improve my knowledge in iOS development, specially SwiftUI.